 If they’re coming towards me, they’ll be moving so quickly that I can’t see them until they’re right on top of me, by which point it’s too late to react.
 And if they’re coming from behind, I can’t hear them until it’s too late.
 Even if they do ring their bell or call out, I’m not able to figure out exactly where that sound is coming from in time to know where they are, because it’s too sudden.
 So I either stand still or just hope I’m walking in a straight line until they go past – but for all they know, I could veer off to one side or turn to walk in a different direction.

 So I would ask all cyclists to use the road or a cycle lane when possible, you’re not pedestrians.
 And if you really have no choice but use the pavement, please be mindful that some pedestrians like myself won’t be able to see you until you zoom past us, so I may inadvertently move into your path without meaning to.
 It always catches me off guard and makes me feel disorientated.
 Likewise, it completely throws me off my stride if a cyclist zooms through a read light just when I’m starting to cross the road.
 Things like this make me feel as intimidated around you, as you feel around speeding car drivers when you’re cycling on the road.
-So please be considerate, by following the 5 rules suggested by Guide Dogs.
+So please be considerate.

 3. Other obstacles on the pavement